kimmykimkw/font_inspector/documentation/project_guide.md

 - **Project Summary**: Overview of all websites in the user's project with statistics on total font files detected and actively used fonts.
   - **Most Active Font per Website**: Clickable buttons showing the most frequently used font for each website in the project, allowing quick navigation to individual inspection results.
 - **Font Usage Breakdown**: Visual display of all fonts used across websites in the project, showing usage count and relative frequency.
-- **Detected Fonts Table**: Comprehensive list of all font files detected across websites, including file details (with sizes in kilobytes (KB)), source, and which specific website the font appears on.
+- **Detected Fonts Table**: Comprehensive list of all font files detected across websites, including file details (with sizes in kilobytes (KB)), source, metadata, and which specific website the font appears on.
+- **Project-Wide Font Metadata**: Consolidated metadata analysis across all websites showing:
+  - **Foundry Distribution**: Overview of font foundries used across the project
+  - **Licensing Compliance**: Analysis of embedding permissions and license restrictions
+  - **Commercial vs Free Fonts**: Categorization based on foundry and licensing information
 - **Advanced Project CSV Export**: Enhanced CSV export for project-wide font analysis with:
   - **Cross-Website Font Analysis**: Export includes website URL, font family, font name, format, size (in KB), and source for comprehensive analysis
+  - **Complete Metadata Integration**: Includes foundry, copyright, version, license info, embedding permissions, designer, and creation date for all fonts across websites
   - **Font Family Resolution**: Intelligent matching of font files with CSS declarations across all websites in the project
   - **Consolidated Font Data**: Organized data structure that shows font usage patterns across multiple websites
   - **Accurate Size Reporting**: Font sizes converted to kilobytes with 2 decimal precision for consistent reporting